 (a) The Chief Financial Officer shall establish as a special fund under section 450 of the District of Columbia Home Rule Act, approved December 24, 1973 (87 Stat.
 803; D.C.
 Official Code § 1-204.50), or as an account at a financial institution outside the District government, the Section 108 Debt Reserve Account (“Account”).

-(b) There shall be deposited into the Account such amounts as are appropriated for the Account.
-The amount of money in the Account at any point during a fiscal year should be at least equal to the amount necessary to pay the principal and interest due during the remainder of that fiscal year to the Department of Housing and Urban Development (“HUD”) on amounts borrowed by the District under the federal loan guarantee program authorized by section 108 of the Housing and Community Development Act of 1974, approved August 22, 1974 (88 Stat.
+(b) The Chief Financial Officer shall deposit into the Account an amount sufficient to pay the principal and interest due during the remainder of that fiscal year to the Department of Housing and Urban Development in the event of a default on a loan of amounts borrowed by the District under the federal loan guarantee program authorized by section 108 of the Housing and Community Development Act of 1974, approved August 22, 1974 (88 Stat.
 647; 42 U.S.C.
 5308) (“Section 108 Loan Guarantee Program”).

 SUBTITLE I. PARK MORTON REDEVELOPMENT